rawern/DirectLook/README.md

 ## What is DirectLook?

 DirectLook helps you to get rid of an unattractive effect while capturing videos from your webcam.
-If you use your build-in webcam from your laptop or an dedicated webcam, you mostly looking on the screen and not in the camera.
+If you use your build-in webcam from your laptop or a dedicated webcam, you aremostly looking on the screen and not in the camera.
 So you are unable to look directly in the camera while your are looking at the screen.

 ## Features